SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_DEC7882H264.md

 - 4x HD/SD-SDI outputs
 - Baseband outputs with embedded audio an ancillary data

-This driver uses **SNMP** to poll data from the Evertz DEC7882H264 based on the decoder web interface layout.
+This connector uses **SNMP** to poll data from the Evertz DEC7882H264 based on the decoder web interface layout.

 ## About